 Clinical Trials?

-- 1365 Completed Clinical Trials
+- 1648 Completed Clinical Trials!

-- 84 Active Trials, no longer recruiting
+- 66 Active Trials, no longer recruiting

 - MILES, finished in 2017.
-Identified biomarkers to be used in TAME,
+Identified biomarkers to be used in TAME.

 - TAME study: Targeting Aging With Metformin.
-Has this trial been funded to start?

 - “Soon”, Barzilai and a team of gerontologists from 14 top aging research centers will begin a clinical trial to study the effects of metformin on aging.
-The trial will be an ambitious six-year, $77 million effort, involving 3,000 patients
+The trial will be an ambitious six-year, $77 million effort, involving 3,000 patients.

 - Berberine vs MetFormin